Cascoda/cascoda-sdk/docs/guides/M2351-TrustZone-development-guide.md

 ### Communicating between worlds ###

-By default, the secure binary has access to the entire system, while the non-secure program only has access to the parts deemed non-secure by the secure bootloader.
+The secure binary has access to the entire system, while the non-secure program only has access to the parts deemed non-secure by the secure bootloader.

-The secure binary can choose to provide an API to non-secure code through entry or non-secure callable functions.
+The secure binary can choose to provide an API to non-secure code through non-secure callable functions (also known as entry functions).
 This allows non-secure code to access secure resources in a way that is safe, without breaking the security guarantees set in place by the secure software developer.

-Secure code can access non-secure code through callbacks.
-The secure code defines a non-secure callable (NSC) function that takes a function pointer argument.
-The secure world can then call the callback (a non-secure function) in the body of the NSC function, which lets the secure binary access the non-secure world.
+Secure code can access non-secure code through function pointers(callbacks).
+The secure world can call the callback (a non-secure function) using the ``BLXNS`` instruction, which is practically used in C code by marking the function pointer with the ``cmse_nonsecure_call`` attribute.
+Function pointers must be used because the nonsecure binary is linked with the symbols from the secure binary, but the opposite does not occur.

-Here is an example that demonstrates this concept:
+Here is a trivial example that demonstrates this concept in secure code:

 The secure binary defines a NSC function called `call_the_callback`.
-Its argument `callback` is a pointer to a function that takes an integer argument and returns an integer.
-The secure code uses `callback` to do some work.
+Its argument `callback` is a function pointer.
+The nonsecure code can call the ``call_the_callback`` function with a function pointer to nonsecure code.
+The secure code is able to safely call `callback` while in a secure state, without compromising the secure-nonsecure barrier.

 ```
 // in secure.h